E-values as unnormalized weights in multiple testing: Multiple testing background

 Two settings of testing multiple hypotheses were considered by \cite{WR21}.
-In the first setting, for each $k\in \mathcal K$, $P_k$ is a p-variable for $H_k$, and the p-value $p_k$ is its realization.
-In the second setting, for each $k\in \mathcal K$, $E_k$ is an e-variable for $H_k$, and the e-value $e_k$ is its realization.
+In the first setting, for each $k\in \mathcal K$, $P_k$ is a p-value for $H_k$.
+In the second setting, for each $k\in \mathcal K$, $E_k$ is an e-value for $H_k$.
 In this paper we will consider the setting where both $P_k$ and $E_k$ are available for each $H_k$.
-Since we are testing whether $\p\in H_k$ for each $k$, we will only use the following condition: if $k\in \mathcal N$, then $P_k$ is a p-variable for $\{\p\}$, and $E_k$ is an e-variable for $\{\p\}$.
-There is no restrictions of $P_k$ and $E_k$ if $k\not \in \mathcal N$.
-We will omit $\p$ in the statements (by simply calling them p-variables and e-variables) and the expectations.
-The terms p-values/e-values refer to both the random variables and their realized values; these should be clear from the context.
+Since we are testing whether $\p\in H_k$ for each $k$, we will only use the following (obvious) condition: if $k\in \mathcal N$, then $\p(P_k \leq t) \leq t$ for all $t \in [0,1]$ and $\mathbb{E}^{\p}(E_k)\leq 1$.
+There are no restrictions on $P_k$ and $E_k$ if $k\not \in \mathcal N$.
+We will omit $\p$ in the statements (by simply calling them p-values and e-values) and the expectations.
+The terms p-values/e-values refer to both the random variables and their realized values (these should be clear from the context).

-Now let $\cD$ be a testing procedure, that is, a Borel mapping that produces a subset of $\mathcal K$ representing the indices of rejected hypotheses based on observed p-values, e-values, or a combination of both as the input.
+Now let $\cD$ be a testing procedure, that is, a Borel mapping that produces a subset of $\mathcal K$ representing the indices of rejected hypotheses based on p-values (we write p-$\cD$ to denote a procedure $\cD$ that is based only on p-values), e-values (e-$\cD$), or a combination of both as the input.
 The rejected hypotheses by $\cD$ are called discoveries.
 We write $F_{\cD}:=|\cD \cap \mathcal N|$ as the number of true null hypotheses that are rejected (i.e., false discoveries), and $R_{\cD}:=|\cD|$ as the total number of discoveries.
-The value of interest is $F_{\cD}/R_{\cD}$, called the false discovery proportion (FDP), which is the ratio of the number of false discoveries to that of all claimed discoveries, with the convention $0/0=0$ (i.e., FDP is $0$ if there is no discovery). \cite{BH95} proposed to control the false discovery rate (FDR), which is the expected value of FDP, that is, $ \mathrm{FDR}_{\cD}:=\E [ {F_{\cD}}/{R_{\cD} } ], $ where the expected value is taken under the true probability.
-Other ways of controlling the false discovery other than the FDR are studied by, for instance, \cite{Genovese/Wasserman:2004,Genovese/Wasserman:2006JASA} and \cite{Goeman/Solari:2011} with p-values, and \cite{Vovk19} with e-values.

-Another related error measurement, which is particularly relevant for testing the global null, is the family-wise error rate (FWER), defined as $\mathrm{FWER}_{\cD}=\p(F_\cD \ge 1)$.
-FWER is equal to FDR if all hypotheses are true null.

-To discuss the dependence structure among p-values and e-values, we rely on the notion of positive regression dependence on a subset (PRDS) of \cite{BY01}, flipped when imposed on e-values.
-A set $A\subseteq \R^K$ is said to be \emph{decreasing} (resp.~\emph{increasing}) if $\mathbf x\in A$ implies $\mathbf y\in A$ for all $\mathbf y\le \mathbf x$ (resp.~all $\mathbf y\ge \mathbf x$).
-All terms ``increasing" and ``decreasing" are in the non-strict sense, and inequalities should be interpreted component-wise when applied to vectors.
+We are interested in controlling generalized type-I errors that are defined as expectations of the form $\E\{G(F_{\cD}, R_{\cD})\}$, where $G: \mathbb N_{\geq 0} \times \mathbb N_{\geq 0} \to \mathbb R_{\geq 0}$ is a fixed mapping.